Prostitution in Haiti

 Prostitution in Haiti, although illegal, continues to be a widespread problem for the country, particularly in the form of street prostitution (notably in the Pétion-Ville area of Port-au-Prince), as well as in bars, hotels and brothels.
 UNAIDS estimate there to be 70,000 prostitutes in the country.
 Law enforcement is generally lax.
+Haiti suffers from extreme poverty, with much of the population living on less than a dollar a day; those with no other resources often turn to prostitution.